sokcertifiedrobustness/VeriGauge-deprecated/readme.md

-# VeriGauge: United Toolbox for Major Robustness Verification Approaches for Deep Neural Networks
+# VeriGauge: Unified Toolbox for Representative Robustness Verification Approaches for Deep Neural Networks

 *(Author name full anonymized for the whole repository)*

-This is a united toolbox containing representative robustness verification approaches for DNNs.
+This is a unified toolbox for representative robustness verification approaches for DNNs.

 Related paper: "SoK: Certified Robustness for Deep Neural Networks".